tflori/angular-translator/docs/index.md

 and subscribe to language changes with this class.

 **[TranslatorContainer](TranslatorContainer.md)** -
-The `TranslatorContainer` holds the `Translator` instances - for each module one.
+The `TranslatorContainer` holds the `Translator` instances - one for each module one.

 **[TranslateComponent](TranslateComponent.md)** -
 This is the component for the selector `[translate]`

 **[TranslatePipe](TranslatePipe.md)** -
-The `TranslatePipe` is the easiest way for translation in templates but it has some drawbacks.
+The `TranslatePipe` is the easiest way for translation in templates.

 **[TranslationLoaderJson](TranslationLoaderJson.md)** -
 For now this is the only existing TranslateLoader.